 - Plastic or metal parts

 Machines made mostly of plastic will not be able to withstand the wear and tear of a machine with metal parts.
-Here you need to find the right balance between weight and durability.
+Here it would be best if you found the right balance between weight and durability.

 There is a wide range of prices when it comes to sewing machines.
 You can find machines for as little as $50 or as much as $5,000 or more.
 What you pay for a machine depends on its features and how well it is made.
 Some lower-priced machines may not have all the features you need, while some higher-priced machines may be overkill for your needs.
 It’s important to decide what features are important to you and then find a machine that fits your budget.
 That being said, one should expect to pay a minimum of $200 to get a decent machine.